MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/gear/2016-02-01-soundslice.markdown

 But, just as an example of the bleeding edge...
 I'll give you two examples of living on the bleeding edge.
 One is audio on the web.
 {: .interviewee }

 <span class="important">Audio in web pages has always been a fiasco</span>.
 For many years, Flash was the only game in town.
 You had to use Flash in order to play audio on a webpage.
-And, fortunately there's a new thing called the [Web Audio API&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/HTML5_Audio).
+And, fortunately there's a new thing called the [Web Audio API&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/HTML5_Audio).
 I won't get into all the geeky details, but there's a new thing that lets you play audio in web pages and that's what we use.
 However, when we first added that to Soundslice, it was so new that an auto-update of the Google Chrome browser actually broke Soundslice because they changed the way that they wanted the thing to work.
 So, I had to fix Soundslice to deal with new *new* stuff instead of the old stuff.
 It was kind of weird.
 {: .interviewee }

-So, the second thing is we're about to launch [offline mode&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.soundslice.com/blog/29/introducing-soundslice-offline-mode/).
+So, the second thing is we're about to launch [offline mode&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://www.soundslice.com/blog/29/introducing-soundslice-offline-mode/).
 Later today, in fact.
 {: .interviewee }

 <div class="video-wrapper"><iframe width="420" height="315" src="https://www.youtube.com/embed/FtoGbbH3DYA" frameborder="0" allowfullscreen></iframe></div>